sdgluck/fetch-background-sync/README.md

 - Can be used with existing Service Worker infrastructures with `importScripts`, or handles SW registration for you.
 - If the browser does not support Background Sync, the library will fall back on normal `fetch` requests.

-__Note:__ _this is not production ready.
-Please see the `refactor` branch for an ongoing overhaul of the library that is a much cleaner implementation (two files, half the LOC)._

 ## Install

 ```sh